Skip to content

 | |-- package.json // Plugin configuration file

-Configure the GCUniPlugin folder under the "nativeplugins" directory of your uni_app project.
-Additionally, in the "App Native Plugin Configuration" section of the manifest.json file, click "Select Local Plugin," then choose the GCUniPlugin plugin from the list:
+Configure the GCUniPlugin folder to your uni_app project's "nativeplugins" directory.
+Also, in the manifest.json file, under "App Native Plugin Configuration," click "Select Local Plugin" and choose the GCUniPlugin plugin from the list:

 img

-Note: After saving, you need to submit it for cloud packaging (creating a custom base) also falls under cloud packaging before the plugin takes effect.
+Note: After saving, you need to submit a cloud build (creating a Custom Base also counts as a cloud build) for the plugin to take effect.

 For more details, refer to: Using Local Plugins in HBuilderX, Custom Base